kelebek333/clockenstein/README.md

 `clockenstein-daemon` runs in the background, syncs remote calendars, schedules event reminders, and emits them over D-Bus.

+Reminders are managed by Clockenstein, remote reminders are not supported.

+All-day events do not trigger reminders.

 The daemon:

 - writes to `.xsession-errors`.